kubernetes-el/kubernetes-el/docs/contributing/index.md

 ### Bug reports

-Make sure you're using the latest release of the package, and are using Emacs 25.
+Make sure you're using the latest release of the package.

 If no ticket exists yet, you can write a new issue.
 Provide reproduction steps if you can, as well as your Emacs version and basic OS info.